What Happens When a Cheque Bounces?

 For the Recipient:

-• Financial loss: The recipient suffers financial losses due to delayed or non-receipt of payment.
+• Financial Loss: The recipient suffers financial losses due to delayed or non-receipt of payment.

 • Inconvenience: Recovering the amount can be time-consuming and stressful.

-• Potential legal action: The recipient may initiate legal proceedings against the issuer to recover the funds.
+• Potential Legal Action: The recipient may initiate legal proceedings against the issuer to recover the funds.

 Preventive Measures